data Blog = Blog { me :: Programmer, posts :: [Opinion] }

 We first need to define a base type that will govern the interface that we want to use.
 Let’s write the “consumer” of this interface first so that we can see what we need to do.

 Let’s define a trait that can provide this interface.
+Note that there are no traits or equivalents in JavaScript, so we’ll use a superclass instead.

 Next, we’ll need a way to get data out of each strategy.
 Depending on which strategy we’re using, the data that we receive will vary, so this will need to be generic.
 Keeping it separate from the Record trait allows us to avoid making record_hailstone_numbers generic as well.